Blog

 Ecuador

-The standard workweek is 40 hours, with a maximum of 8 hours daily.
-Overtime is limited to 4 hours daily, and paid at a premium.
+The standard workweek is 40 hours, with a maximum of 8 hours per day.
+Overtime is limited to 4 hours per day and 12 hours per week.
+It is compensated with a 50% premium for daytime hours and a 100% premium for nighttime hours.”

 El Salvador

-The standard workweek is 44 hours.
-Overtime is paid at a premium.
-Weekend and night work may be included in the overtime rate.
+The standard workweek is 44 hours, with a maximum of 8 hours per day.
+Overtime is compensated with a 100% premium.
+Weekend and nighttime work may be included under the overtime rate.

 Guatemala